 I am an enthusiastic, young Producer with experience of working in several cultural and educational backgrounds.
 I am from Longbridge, a deindustiralised town in Birmingham, and 10 years ago, I was working as a sales assistant in the Jewellery Quarter.
 Today, I hold a PhD in English Literature and am beginning my career in the arts.
-I currently work as Project Manager for Nottingham UNESCO City of Literature and have delivered several Arts Council-funded projects with young people at the focus.
+I currently work as Operations Manager for Friction Arts in Deritend, Birmingham, and have delivered several Arts Council-funded projects with young people at the focus.

-I support Birmingham City and usually - pandemics allowing - I go and watch them play on Saturdays.
+I support Birmingham City and usually - when there is not a pandemic - I go and watch them play on Saturdays.
 Since volunteering in Antigua, Guatemala, in 2016, I have been learning Spanish and have recently returned to where my love of reading all began in Harry Potter y la Piedra Filosofal.

 As recent as November 2020, I was Project Manager with Nottingham UNESCO City of Literature, and I run the Arts Council funded Letters of Solidarity campaign, which asks young people aged 14 to 25 to write a letter about the 'moment through which we are living.'
 I commissioned writers to deliver three workshops, have produced a vigorous online campaign, building and maintaining audiences, and written an activity pack for download and distributed it to households experiencing digital poverty.
 On this project, I am working with young people to co-produce and co-edit a new anthology of the letters.